edbird/SimpleImageViewSDL/README.md

 SDL probably isn't an ideal framework to use to build this kind of application, but it happened to be something that I knew how to use, and it is cross platform.
 Since I am a Linux developer and avoid using Windows unless absolutly necessary, I don't really know what options are available for Windows other than cross platform solutions.

 Feel free to make suggestions and I can perhaps implement this differently if there is a better way.

+# Requirements

+SDL2 and SDL2 Image library (see include directives in main.cpp)